Leroy E. Bynum, Jr., Dean

 - Certificate in Dance

-- Minor in Architecture; Art History; Dance; Design Management*; Drawing, Painting, Printmaking*; Film Studies; Graphic Design; Jazz Studies; Music; Music History; Photography*; Sculpture*; Time Arts*; Theater Arts (* indicates minors not available to Art Practice majors or Graphic Design majors)
+- Minor in Architecture; Art History; Art Practice; Dance; Design Management (non-art majors only); Film Studies; Graphic Design; Music; Music History; Theater Arts

 - Graduate Certificate in Public Interest Design